electricimp/AzureIoTHub/README.md

 4. Select your device &mdash; you will need to know the device ID used to register the device with IoT Hub.
 5. Copy the **Connection string--primary key** to the clipboard and paste it into the *AzureIoTHub.Client* constructor in your Squirrel application code.

+## Device Provisioning ##

+This library provides the two following ways of automatic provisioning of devices:
+1. Using the [Registry](#azureiothubregistry) class.
+This class allows you to create a device directly in the [IoT Hub Registry](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-identity-registry).
+This is not a recommended way for production use cases, because the IoT Hub registry is [supposed to be accessed by a dedicated device management component](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-security#access-control-and-permissions).
+Registry class should be mostly used in demos/PoC/etc.
+2. Using the [DPS](azureiothubdps) class.
+This is a production-oriented way.
+You can use it if you have an instance of DPS in your solution.
+For more information, see [here](https://docs.microsoft.com/en-us/azure/iot-dps/about-iot-dps).

 ## AzureIoTHub.Registry ##

 The AzureIoTHub.Registry class is used to manage IoT Hub devices.
 This class allows your to create, remove, update, delete and list the IoT Hub devices in your Azure account.